shallomkanyori/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 16-whatsnext displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd
 - 17-hidethisword displays the lines in /etc/passwd that do not contain the pattern "bin"
 - 18-letteronly displays all the lines of the file /etc/ssh/sshd_config starting with a letter
+- 19-AZ replaces all characters A and c from input to Z and e respectively